participating in honors courses

 Advanced Placement (AP) courses are developed by high school teachers and college faculty with the help of the College Board.
 These courses are more difficult and involve more work than standard classes.
 AP courses are considered college-level courses, so they allow you to earn college credit.
 In order to get college credit, you must earn a certain score on the AP exam, which is administered at the end of the course.

 The International Baccalaureate (IB) program is offered at schools in many different countries, including the United States.
 The International Baccalaureate Organization works with schools, governments, and international organizations to develop challenging programs for students.
-The IB Diploma Program (DP) is offered to highly motivated students during their final two years of high school.
+The IB Diploma Program (DP) is offered to highly motivated students aged 16-19.
 The DP is a demanding course of studies that leads to examinations in six subject areas.
 You must achieve a specific score on the examinations in order to gain college credit.

 There are numerous benefits to taking honors courses.